jsstuff/xmo/README.md

   }
 });

-// Create an instance of `Point` and try. var point = new Point(1, 2);
+// Create an instance of `Point` and use functions created by the
+// `property` extension.
+var point = new Point(1, 2);

 console.log(point.getX()); // Outputs `1`.